Positional $\omega$-regular languages: Positionality of closed and open objectives

 \begin{corollary}[1-to-2-player lift for open and closed objectives] Let $W\subseteq \SS^\oo$ be an "open" or "closed" "objective".
 If $W$ is "positional" over "$\ee$-free" "Eve-games", then $W$ is "positional" over all "game graphs". \end{corollary}

-We also obtain from our proofs that the Neutral letter conjecture (Conjecture~\ref{conj-p4-half:neutral-letter}) holds for "open" and "closed" objectives. \begin{corollary}[Closure under addition of neutral letters] Let $W\subseteq \SS^\oo$ be an "open" or "closed" "objective".
-If $W$ is "positional", then $\addNeutral{W}$ is "positional". \end{corollary} \begin{proof} In the proof of Theorems~\ref{th-p4-open:pos-closed} and~\ref{th-p4-open:char-open}, we obtained the positionality of objectives by providing "well-ordered@@univ" "monotone@@univ" "$(\kappa,W)$-universal" graphs.
-Proposition~\ref{prop-p4-reslt:ohlmann-neutral-letters} allows us to conclude. \end{proof}
+We also obtain from our proofs that the Neutral letter conjecture (Conjecture~\ref{conj-half:neutral-letter}) holds for "open" and "closed" objectives. \begin{corollary}[Closure under addition of neutral letters] Let $W\subseteq \SS^\oo$ be an "open" or "closed" "objective".
+If $W$ is "positional", then $\addNeutral{W}$ is "positional". \end{corollary} \begin{proof} In the proof of Theorems~\ref{th-open:pos-closed} and~\ref{th-open:char-open}, we obtained the positionality of objectives by providing "well-ordered@@univ" "monotone@@univ" "$(\kappa,W)$-universal" graphs.
+Proposition~\ref{prop-reslt:ohlmann-neutral-letters} allows us to conclude. \end{proof}

 We have therefore obtained the 1-to-2-player lift for $\oo$-regular objectives, as well as "open" and "closed" ones.
 However, the 1-to-2-player lift does not hold for arbitrary objectives.
-A counter-example is discussed in the PhD of Pierre Vandenhove~\cite[p.236]{Vandenhove23Thesis}.\footnotemark{} The objective considered there (first appearing in~\cite{Kop08Thesis}), is:
+A counter-example appears in~\cite[Section~7]{GK22Submixing}, moreover, the objective presented there is in $\intro*\SigmaTwo$, that is, a countable union of "closed" objectives.
+Another counter-example, discussed in~\cite{Kop08Thesis} and~\cite[p.236]{Vandenhove23Thesis}\footnotemark{} is: